 Austin pastry chef Jessica Maher is a wizard with butter and flour.
-She’s even been known to get standing ovations at the pie workshops she holds at Métier Cook’s Supply, the gorgeous new kitchen shop she runs with her husband, Lenoir chef Todd Duplechan.
-The couple is obsessed with quality cooking gear: At Métier, they stock all manner of new and vintage cookware, nearly century-old restored cast-iron pans, bar tools, cookbooks and an astonishing selection of Japanese and American knives.
-Of course, given Maher's baking background (she was pastry chef at Lenoir until the opening of Métier), she's particularly fanatical about the pastry tools they sell.
+She and her husband, Lenoir chef Todd Duplechan, are obsessed with quality cooking gear: At their store Métier, they stocked all manner of new and vintage cookware, nearly century-old restored cast-iron pans, bar tools, cookbooks and an astonishing selection of Japanese and American knives.
+Of course, given Maher's baking background, she's particularly fanatical about the pastry tools they sell.
 Here, she shares the five must-have kitchen gadgets that will take every baker's game to the next level.

 "They come in all shapes and sizes.
 I like them because they take up very little room and are very versatile.
 They can be used to make anything from baked goods to puddings and mousses.
 They can go in the oven or the freezer and can be cleaned easily."

 Silicone Molds, Set of 3, $18 at amazon.com